foliovision/fv-wordpress-flowplayer/readme.txt

 * DASH - updating to latest tested Dash.js version
 * Bugfix - iframe embed code placing body closing tag in bad place
 * Bugfix - fix for PHP warnings on AMP pages
+* Bugfix - Shortcode editor bug when you select the subtitle language and it adds the subtitles twice
+* Bugfix - Subtitles in playlist - making sure multilingual subtitles work for the first item at least

 = 6.4.2 - 2018/02/23 =